EPFL-LCN/neuronaldynamics-exercises/README.rst

 Bug reports
 -----------
 Did you find a bug?
-Open an issue on `github <https://github.com/EPFL-LCN/neuronaldynamics-exercises/issues>`_ .
+Open an issue on `Github <https://github.com/martinbarry59/neurodynex3/issues>`_.
 Thank you!